 Residential Program (Main Round): 31 December 2019

 Residential Program (Reserve List): 21 January 2020 [Note: Students who apply after 31 December 2019 may be awarded a position on the College’s reserve list.
 Places that become available up until the commencement of the academic year will be awarded to students on this list.]

 Non-Residential Program, Semester I 2020: 14 February 2020

 Scholarship application deadlines can be found on our Scholarships page.

-Be sure to apply as early as possible, as a place in College is highly competitive.
 To apply for admission to College you will need to:

 (1) Complete an application form.
 Applications can be submitted online only.

 (2) Pay the $100 application fee.
 The non-refundable fee is used to cover the administrative cost of your application.
 This fee is payable by cheque to ‘St Andrew’s College’ or by Mastercard / Visa.

 (3) Write a Personal Statement.
 You will need to submit a written Personal Statement of your accomplishments and achievements.
 Please download the Personal Statement guide and address each of the criteria.

 (5) Provide copies of relevant academic records.
 Please send copies of your latest school or university results to email@example.com